Kenya: Bridge International Academies-04/Kenya

 CAO Vice President Request

-In April 2018, CAO received a complaint from the East Africa Centre for Human Rights, a Kenyan NGO, on behalf of current and former parents and teachers regarding IFC’s investment in the Company in Kenya (the BIA-01 case).
-The BIA-01 complaint was transferred to CAO’s compliance function for appraisal and CAO initiated an investigation in October 2019.
-In the course of the BIA-01 compliance investigation CAO became aware of several allegations of child sexual abuse at the Company’s schools.
-In September 2020, the CAO Vice President requested that CAO consider these issues in a compliance appraisal.
+In April 2018, CAO received a complaint from the East Africa Centre for Human Rights, a Kenyan NGO, on behalf of current and former parents and teachers regarding IFC’s investment in Bridge schools in Kenya (BIA-01).
+The BIA-01 complaint was transferred to CAO’s compliance function for appraisal and CAO initiated a compliance investigation in October 2019.
+During the BIA-01 investigation, CAO became aware of several allegations of child sexual abuse at Bridge schools in Kenya.
+In September 2020, CAO’s Vice President initiated a compliance appraisal to consider these issues.

-Overall, CAO has determined that an investigation is an appropriate response to the issues raised in the Vice President’s request.
-In making this decision, CAO has taken into account the seriousness of the risks and impacts raised as well as the above compliance questions.
+Overall, CAO determined that an investigation was the appropriate response to the issues raised in the appraisal.
+In making this decision, CAO considered the seriousness of the risks and impacts raised as well as the above compliance questions regarding IFC’s review and supervision of the project.

-CAO completed its appraisal in December 2020.
-Further details on scope of the investigation are set out in the Terms of Reference, released in October 2021.
-An investigation is ongoing.
+CAO completed its appraisal in December 2020 and initiated a compliance investigation in January 2021.
+Details on scope of the investigation are set out in the Terms of Reference, released in October 2021.
+Both the appraisal report and Terms of Reference are available under Case Documents below.